StoryEngine: Capture. Composite. Done. — Live On-Set VFX

 About The Session

-At SIGGRAPH 2026 in Los Angeles, Story Engine will showcase a new approach to virtual production designed for the realities of modern filmmaking—faster schedules, tighter budgets, and growing demand for cinematic-quality visuals.
+At SIGGRAPH 2026 in Los Angeles, Story Engine will showcase a new approach to virtual production built for the realities of modern filmmaking: tighter budgets, faster schedules, and the growing demand for cinematic-quality visuals.

 Session Details